List of Southern California transit agencies: RideSG

 RideSG is the City of San Gabriel on demand public transportation service within city limits.
 Disabled passengers are allowed to use the city shuttle five miles outside the city limits for fifty cents.

 University Operators in Los Angeles County

 Bronco Express Shuttle

 Cal Poly Pomona currently operates three bus lines that shuttle university students, staff, and campus visitors around campus.
-The third route provides a link to the Pomona North Metrolink station and the Silver Streak to Downtown Los Angeles and Montclair station.
+The third route provides a link to the Pomona North Metrolink station and the Silver Streak to Downtown Los Angeles and the Montclair Transit Center.

 Bruin Bus

 UCLA operates five bus lines that circulate around campus to students, staff, and campus visitors.
 The transit system also provides transit access to the Westwood Village.

 Orange County Transit Agencies

 Anaheim Resort Transportation

 Anaheim Resort Transportation is the public transportation system that shuttles tourists around Anaheim resorts.